ultimate271/notes/book/agnostic/firstdraft.md

 the inner, it is tempting to describe it as "those things which we have absolute knowledge of" but I don't want to define it this way.
-Instead, I want to define it as the concept of human experience, and then I want to make claim we have absoulte knowledge of the inner."
+Instead, I want to define it as the concept of human experience, and then I want to make claim "we have absoulte knowledge of the inner."
 So it's a definition, and then a claim.
 And I hope I am doing a good job in justifying that claim.
 I wish to bring up all objections to that claim, and clarify that the objections either miss the mark on what is meant by inner, or miss the mark in that they are not